krauseangelique/anNewTestNPM/README.md

 # anNewTestNPM
-this project is made with Sirius School
+this project is made with Sirius School about programmation course with Lucas